-Counseling and advising offices provide individual attention to all prospective and current students.
+Advising offices provide individual attention to all prospective and current students.
 These services assist students in achieving educational and personal goals.
 Students are encouraged to make realistic choices between curricula that are specifically designed to prepare them for an occupation upon completion of course work at SWTJC and those that are designed for an extended academic education in four-year institutions.

-Students are encouraged to contact a counselor or advisor when any of the following services are needed:
+Students are encouraged to contact their Success Coach when any of the following services are needed:

+1. Holistic Advising

-- 1. Educational-Academic Counseling/Advising Students find help in selecting an educational objective, resolving academic difficulties and planning for further educational pursuits. - Transfer Planning Students designing a program of study requiring transfer to another institution will be assisted in selecting course work that transfers and fulfills degree requirements. - 3.
-Personal Counseling/Referrals Counselors are available to also assist students in personal matters.
+Students find help in selecting an educational objective, resolving academic difficulties and planning for further educational pursuits.

+- 2. Transfer Advising Students selecting a program of study requiring transfer to another institution will be assisted in planning course work that transfers and fulfills degree requirements. - Student Wellness/Referrals Success Coaches are available to also assist students in personal matters.
 Consultations are kept confidential.
 When needed or requested, students are referred to specialized community resources.